COVID-19: Library changes and support

 - Conducting all reference interactions, library instruction, and consultations online or by phone instead of face to face.

-- Implementing a 72-hour quarantine on returned materials per recommendations from the Northeast Document Conservation Center (NEDCC).
+- Quarantining returned materials for 72 hours per recommendations from the Northeast Document Conservation Center (NEDCC).

 - Providing a $3 shipping option for 3D prints from the MakerLab.

 - Tracking building and remote use of the library by students and faculty.
-This helps us better understand user needs during the shift and informs our decision-making and planning.
+This helps us better understand user needs during this unusual time and informs our decision-making and planning.